talamoig/icinga/README.md

 #### Scenario 1: All-in-one

-In this setup we have a node that will have:
+In this setup we have a node that will host:

  * a MySQL database for Icinga 2 monitoring;
  * Icinga 2 monitoring;